privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 $[p, R8[0], R8[1], cm_s]$ = $\mathsf{poseidonDecrypt}(M, k_s[0], k_s[1], cm_n, 7)$

-To unpack $p$ to it's original five parameters, it must be separated into 50 bit values from the parent 250 bit value.
+To unpack $p$ to its original five parameters, it must be separated into 50 bit values from the parent 250 bit value.
 To extract 50 bits at byte $n$, we:

 1. initialise 50 bits
 2. shift left by $n$ bits